 We assume users of a Simulation Database will want to gain access to results of simulations and related experiments.
 This is the same as we assume of users of Simple Image Access or Simple Spectral Access services.
 For those services the user knows what to expect, a FITS image in one, a spectrum serialised according to the spectrum data model in the other.
+I.e. for those IVOA protocols the object types can be (and are) predefined as part of the protocol.

-Such expectations are not realistic for simulations though.
-The main problem is that we have no a priori knowledge about the contents of their results.
+This is not possible for simulations, where we cannot assume to have a priori knowledge about the contents of their results.
 Arguably somewhat simplistically one may claim that images and spectra contain pixels with known properties (space, wavelength, flux).
 Results of simulations, even when constrained to 3+1D simulations, can contain as their fundamental constituents: point particles, particles with size and structure, mesh cells of fixed or varying size, Voronoi cells, structured halos, galaxies, radiation fields, galaxy merger trees etc. And any of these object types can come with any collection of properties: position, velocity, mass, temperature, chemical composition, entropy etc.